Peter Avalon: All Elite Wrestling (2019–present)

 Following this, Avalon began a new gimmick without Leva Bates as 'Pretty' Peter Avalon in a vignette on AEW Dark.
 On the November 24, 2020, episode of Dark, after 27 losses and two draws, Avalon would finally win his first match in AEW after pinning Fuego Del Sol.
 He then embarked a five match winning streak.
 His five match winning streak came to an end when he lost to Cody Rhodes in the January 20, 2021, edition of AEW Dynamite.
 On the January 26, 2021, episode of Dark, Avalon would align himself with Cezar Bononi.
 He had his first win in AEW on the February 9 episode of Dark, teaming with Avalon to defeat Carlie Bravo and Shawn Dean.
 Bononi made his first in-ring appearance on the February 4 episode of Dynamite, teaming with Avalon in a loss to the team of Lee Johnson and Cody Rhodes.
 At Revolution, Bononi and Avalon took part in the Tag Team Casino Battle Royale in a losing effort.
-Avalon later aligned with Ryan Nemeth and J. D. Drake and together, they formed a faction known as The Wingmen.
+Avalon later aligned with Ryan Nemeth and JD Drake and together, they formed a faction known as The Wingmen.